By Luiz Sérgio Solimeo

 In dress, this egalitarianism is manifested by the growing proletarisation, the establishment of unisex fashions and the abolition of differences between generations.
 The same garb can be worn by anybody no matter his position, age or circumstance (e.g. on a trip, a religious or civil ceremony).

 Chaos reigns in the domains of fashion today.
 It is often difficult to distinguish, by their clothes, men from women, parents from children, a religious ceremony from a picnic.
 Haircuts and hairstyles follow the same tendency to confound age and sex and to break down standards of elegance and good taste.

 One of the aspects that stand out the most in the modern dictates of fashion is the desire to create an illusion of eternal youth, even perpetual adolescence with no responsibility, a phenomenon that has been called the “Peter Pan Syndrome.”

 Modern fashion shows a tendency to infantilise people.
 A Brazilian fashion critic thus expressed herself: “For a long time now, we have seen on catwalks, both international and domestic, fashions that should be displayed at the Children’s Expo, such is the level of infantilisation they suggest.
 Stylists over 25 years old were designing (and wearing) clothes that could be worn by children in a day care centre.”

 Modesty is Essential to Chastity

-In addition to the extravagant, egalitarian and infantilising tendency of modern fashion, one needs to consider the attack on virtue and the complete lack of modesty.
+In addition to the extravagant, egalitarian and infantilising tendency of modern fashion, we need to consider the attack on virtue and the complete lack of modesty.